⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 30.38 | Compares a company's current share price to its earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings. |
+| P/E Ratio (TTM) | 26.19 | The trailing price-to-earnings ratio indicates how much investors are willing to pay for each dollar of past earnings over the last twelve months. |

-| Forward P/E | 12.29 | Compares a company's current share price to its estimated future earnings per share, reflecting investor expectations for future profitability. |
+| Forward P/E | 11.65 | The forward price-to-earnings ratio is a valuation multiple that measures a company's current share price relative to its estimated future earnings per share. |

-| Price/Book (MRQ) | 7.68 | Compares a company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 6.05 | The price-to-book ratio measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |